-Open Recruitment: The position will be classified by your departmental personnel office and posted on Career Services' website.
+Open Recruitment: The position will be classified by your departmental personnel office and posted on Career Centers' website.
 Students will apply directly to the department.

-Hire By Exception: The position will be classified by your departmental personnel office.
-Experiential & Employment Services will review the online exception request.
+Hire By Exception: The position will be classified by your departmental personnel office Student Employment Office will review the online exception request.
 Approval or disapproval to hire will be sent to your departmental personnel office electronically.